 •1984

 Dr. Gary Barker began seeing patients full-time at Society Hill.
-This important arrangement provided Society Hill Family Health Clinic the continuity needed to keep these vital services open and available to Society Hill residents.
+This critical arrangement provided Society Hill Family Health Clinic with the continuity needed to keep these vital services open and available to Society Hill residents.

 • 1985

-Bishopville, Clio and McColl sites became part of Society Hill Family Health Clinic.
-CareSouth Carolina is fortunate to have on staff and on its Board of Directors individuals who were part of the Lee Medical Practice early development.
+The Bishopville, Clio, and McColl sites became part of Society Hill Family Health Clinic.
+The organization is fortunate to have individuals on staff and on its Board of Directors who were part of the early development of Lee Medical Practice.

 •1986